jimthompson5802/wordle_solver/README.md

 Used to play Wordle on the NYT website.
 Depends on OpenAI GPT4 model via the OpenAI Playground Chat.

+#### Current Limiations
+* Requires manual interaction with the NYT website.
+* Requires manual interaction with the OpenAI Playground Chat.
+* Manual work-around required if recommended word is not part of the NYT word list.

 ### `src/random_solver.py`

 Used to test Random Solver with local WordleJudge Simulator.